selayav/Groove-Guide/README.md

 <img width="734" alt="image" src="https://github.com/user-attachments/assets/407ce174-08db-4778-9ee8-2292b6f85085">

-Furthermore, it was observed the CNN-LSTM model was able to identify more features for classification.
+Comparing SHAP values of the CNN and CNN-LSTM model, it was observed that the features considered useful were roughly the same in both models.
+This is in line with what is expected from the other results, where the accuracies of the models were roughly the same.
+The main advantage of the CNN-LSTM model is that it is trained in fewer epochs.

 <img width="941" alt="image" src="https://github.com/user-attachments/assets/32985900-1ffa-4dd0-a3fb-a4f49c9dbb1e">